Who we are

 As the Outreach Coordinator, I am able to support im/migrant women who engage in the sex industry to work safely and build relationships with women who are often underserved.

-I work at SWAN because I strongly believe in the frontline and advocacy work this organization conducts in furthering the rights and freedoms of im/migrant women in sex work.
+I work at SWAN because I want to see accurate representations of im/migrant women who engage in sex work.

 Board of Directors